smaclell/smaclell.github.io/_drafts/safe-ordering-breaking-changes.md

 {% endhighlight %}

 Time goes on and all is well.
 Out of the blue you have an epiphany.
-A change to the api which is soooo much better than Version 1.0.
+A change to the API which is soooo much better than Version 1.0.
+JSON instead of XML.
 You could replace the old API in place, but it would be a breaking change which would hurt all those users of your API.